This Buffalo Sauce sauce is a very easy 10 minute recipe that is perfect for wings, and so many other great Buffalo flavored recipes.

 Yes it is.
 But like all other recipes, make sure to check all the ingredients you are using if you are cooking for someone with a gluten intolerance.

-Yes it is, there are no meat products used in this sauce recipe.
+If you use a substitute for Worcestershire sauce, it is vegetarian.
 This would be a great recipe to use to make vegetarian wings out of cauliflower.

 What to Use Buffalo Sauce on